jaspector

 City office hours: Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Water-well inspections are authorized during normal business hours.

-Typical inspection sequence: Publicly documented sequence varies by permit type.
+Typical sequence: Publicly documented sequence varies by permit type.
 General work: obtain permits before beginning construction or site work.
 Water wells: application, permit issuance, then city inspection access during normal business hours.
 Moved-in houses: plumbing and electrical work must remain visible for inspection before being covered.
 Minor improvements and ordinary repairs may be inspected by the code compliance officer to determine whether a permit is necessary.

-Do I need a building permit in Clarendon, TX?
+01 Do I need a building permit in Clarendon, TX?

 Section 3.01.001 states no building or structure or part thereof may be constructed, erected, altered, demolished, moved, or placed within the city unless all appropriate permits have first been issued.
 The same section states no site clearance, excavation, grading, or landfill on public or private land may begin unless all applicable permits have first been issued.
 Sign permits are required before erecting, replacing, altering, relocating, or repairing covered signs.
 Water-well permits are required before drilling a water well within city limits.
 The subdivision ordinance states no building permit may be issued for any lot or tract in a subdivision until the final plat has been approved.

-How much does a building permit cost in Clarendon, TX?
+02 How much does a building permit cost in Clarendon, TX?

+Building permit fees in Clarendon, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $10.00 for sign permits; $50.00 for water-well applications.
 Fees are calculated as: Sign permits: flat $10.00.
 Sign repair permits: flat $10.00.
 Water-well permits: flat nonrefundable administrative fee of $50.00.
 No public formula for a general building permit was found..

-How do I apply for a building permit in Clarendon, TX?
+03 How do I apply for a building permit in Clarendon, TX?

-1. Confirm the parcel is inside Clarendon city limits and contact City Hall or Code Compliance before beginning work.
+To apply for a building permit in Clarendon, TX, follow these steps: 1.
+Confirm the parcel is inside Clarendon city limits and contact City Hall or Code Compliance before beginning work.
 2. Determine the permit type with the city.
 Clarendon's ordinance requires appropriate permits before construction, alteration, demolition, movement, placement, site clearance, excavation, grading, or landfill work starts.
 3. Submit the city form or application materials required for that permit type.
 Public ordinance text specifically confirms city forms for sign permits and a plat-backed application for water-well permits.
 4. If the lot is in a subdivision, ensure final plat approval status is resolved before expecting permit issuance; the subdivision ordinance bars building permits on lots in unapproved subdivisions.
 5. Pay the applicable city fee if one applies.
 Public fee amounts were found for sign permits and water-well permits, but not for a general building-fee schedule.
 6. Complete any required city inspections or corrections.
 Public ordinances specifically mention inspections for moved-in houses, water wells, minor repairs reviewed by the code compliance officer, and unsafe or substandard structures.
 7. Obtain city approval or permit issuance before commencing the regulated work.

-What work is exempt from building permits in Clarendon, TX?
+04 What work is exempt from building permits in Clarendon, TX?

-Other cities in Donley County
+Other jurisdictions in Donley County.

-View all Donley County jurisdictions →
+All Donley County jurisdictions →